scikit-hep/awkward/docs-sphinx/reference/ak.layout.EmptyArray.rst

 --------------------

-An EmptyArray is used whenever an array's type is not known because it is empty (such as data from :func:`ak.ArrayBuilder` without enough sample points to resolve the type).
+An EmptyArray is used whenever an array's type is not known because it is empty (such as data from :class:`ak.ArrayBuilder` without enough sample points to resolve the type).

 EmptyArray has no equivalent in Apache Arrow.